TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 ### What does it do?

-It checks `*.neon` files to magical inlined configuration, that can be written explicit and clear way.
+It checks `*.neon` files to a magical inlined configuration that can be written explicit and transparent way.

 ### How to Use it?